toastmod/291Project/README.md

 ### Goal
 - To implement a front-end program that customers and employees can use to successfully book/manage a car rental comapny.

+## NOTES FROM MILESTONE 2:
+- No need for car status if only available cars are shown.
+- Make sure no overlapping reservations on customer cars.
+  - Does not overlap with any current reservation.

 ### Current Assignments:
 - **Dylan**